Header Banner

-How To: Care for skin with champagne (Michelle Phan's DIY tip)
+How to Care for skin with champagne (Michelle Phan's DIY tip)

 Michelle Phan presents this tutorial video on caring for your skin with champagne.
 You can use less than a sip of your champagne as a detoxifying cleanser/ toner.